Alexandria Canal (Virginia): Rosslyn Connecting Railroad

-The Rosslyn Connecting Railroad abandoned nearly all of its line in 1962 and closed in 1969.
-The Washington Metropolitan Area Transit Authority then constructed an open section of Metrorail's Blue Line along a portion of the railroad's route that had traveled within the canal's grade.
+The railroad land purchased by the Highway Department and not used by them was given to the Park Service in late 1962.
+The Park Service allowed the Washington Metropolitan Area Transit Authority to construct an open section of Metrorail's Blue Line along a portion of the railroad's (and former canal's) route from Arlington Boulevard south to Washington Boulevard.
 The section of the Blue Line opened on July 1, 1977.